hyongju/Polytope-bounded-Voronoi-diagram/README.md

 # Polytope-bounded-Voronoi-diagram
-The function cacluates arbitrary polytope bounded Voronoi diagram in 2D/3D.
 The function calculates Voronoi diagram with the finite set of points that are bounded by an arbitrary polytope.
-The function calculates Voronoi diagram using linear ineqaulities formed with persendicular bisecters between any two connected points in the Deluanay triangulation.
+The Voronoi diagram is obtained using linear ineqaulities formed with persendicular bisecters between any two connected points in the Deluanay triangulation.

-Here are the description of the uploaded files:
+Here are the description of the uploads.

 "demo.m" an example